 This page is getting somewhat old, but don’t get me wrong, it is still very useful and I would still use it.
-However, I have created a newer version with more up-to-date information om Spindle Cell Lipoma of the Breast.
+However, I have a newer page with more up-to-date information on benign breast conditions, including Spindle Cell Lipoma of the Breast.

-They tend to develop in individuals over the age of 40, with an average age of about mid-50s.
-The rate at which spindle cell lipomas develop in the breast of both men and women is approximately equal, but overall spindle cell lipomas are much more common in men.
-All spindle cell breast lipomas are composed of some combination of bland spindle cells, mature adipocytes, and collagen bundles.
+Spindle cell lipomas tend to develop in individuals over the age of 40, with an average age of around the mid-50’s.
+The rate at which spindle cell lipomas develop in the breast of both men and women is approximately equal.
+However, overall spindle cell lipomas are much more common in men.

 Potentially malignant features of spindle cell breast lipoma

 One common feature to all breast spindle cell lipomas is the presence of spindle cells without epithelial cells.
-Benign spindle cell lipomas tend to have a very bland appearance, with varied mixtures of spindle and oval cells with bland nuclei, inconspicuous nucleoli, and a very low rate of cell mitosis.
-Benign spindle cell lipomas will also not show signs of necrosis.
+Benign spindle cell lipomas tend to have a very bland appearance.
+There is a varied mixture of spindle and oval cells with bland nuclei, inconspicuous nucleoli, and a very low rate of cell mitosis.
+A benign spindle cell lipoma will also not show signs of necrosis.

-‘Myxoid‘ subtances show an overproduction of mucopolysaccharide substances, and are characterized by a loose pale-to-light staining profile, appearing as a thin, amorphous, and semitransparent substance.
+‘Myxoid’ substances show an overproduction of mucopolysaccharide substances, and are characterized by a loose pale-to-light staining profile.
+Myxoid substances appear as a thin, amorphous and semitransparent substance.
 Specifically, myxoid background substances contain glycosaminoglycans, both sulphated (chondroitin sulphate, keratan sulphate) and non sulphated (hyaluronic acid).

 Some features are similar to malignant breast myoepithelioma

-Potentially malignant breast tumors which have similar features to breast spindle cell lipoma would include spindle cell breast carcinoma, malignant myoepithelioma of the breast, and leiomyosarcoma of the breast.
+Potentially malignant breast tumors which have similar features to breast spindle cell lipoma would include:-

 Mammogram and ultrasound evaluation of breast spindle cell lipoma

-Breast spindle cell lipomas usually appear on a mammogram as a well-circumscribed mass.
-On ultrasound, a spindle cell breast lipoma will usually be seen as a homogeneously hyperechoic mass or nodule, primarly solid, and with a low echogenicity shell.
+A breast spindle cell lipoma usually appears on a mammogram as a well-circumscribed mass.
+On ultrasound, a spindle cell lipoma of the breast will usually be seen as a homogeneously hyperechoic mass or nodule, primarly solid and with a low echogenicity shell.

-Sonogram features of breast spindle cell lipomas can share some characteristics with hamartoma and other benign breast tumors, so fine needle biopsy is usually recommended for further investigation, at the very least.
+Sonogram features of breast spindle cell lipomas can share some characteristics with hamartoma and other benign breast tumors, so fine needle biopsy is usually necessary for further investigation, at the very least.

 Typical histological features of breast spindle cell lipoma

-As mentioned, a typical benign spindle cell breast lipoma will contain somewhat uniform spindle cells intermingles with thick collagen bundles and mature adipocytes.
-Sometimes they can appear ‘entrapped‘ within normal breast ducts, lobules, blood vessels, and nerves, which can give the false appearance of an aggressively infiltrating tumor.
+So, a typical benign spindle cell lipoma of the breast will contain somewhat uniform spindle cells together with thick collagen bundles and mature adipocytes.
+Sometimes they can appear ‘entrapped’ within normal breast ducts, lobules, blood vessels, and nerves.
+So, this can be confusing to medics as it gives the false appearance of an aggressively infiltrating tumor.